katiepb525/tic-tac-toe/README.md

 My tic tac toe project for TOP.

 Known issues:
-If you press "enter" on your turn your turn will be skipped.
+If you press "enter" on your turn your turn will be skipped (well, that's just punishment for rushing!).